Large Deviations and Metastability

 Reviews & endorsements

-'This impressive monograph provides a quite complete survey of the topic of metastability and will certainly be a very useful reference for all research activity in this field.'
-Publication of the International Statistical Institute
+"This impressive monograph provides a quite complete survey of the topic of metastability and will certainly be a very useful reference for all research activity in this field."
+ISI Short Book Reviews

 Product details